Book Now

 HOW SOON SHOULD I GET MANUAL LYMPHATIC DRAINAGE (MLD) AFTER SURGERY?

-Every patient and case is different depending on the type and extent of the surgery.
-Is recommended to have MLD treatment as soon as 48 hours after surgery for 3 weeks post cosmetic procedures, 2 or maximum 3 times a week, and can be reviewed after that.
+Is recommended to have MLD treatment as soon as 36-48 hours after liposuction surgery 2 or 3 times a week for 4 weeks, then once a week after the first month, and can be reviewed after that.

-Note: "Lymphatic Massage" is NOT Lymphatic Drainage.
+Note: "Lymphatic Drainage" is NOT a massage.
 We do not drain any fluids nor touch any incision site.
-We simply through Lymphatic drainage direct the excess fluid back towards the lymph nodes to reduce build-up and swelling.
+We simply work our way through Lymphatic system anatomy to direct the excess fluid back towards the lymph nodes to reduce build-up and swelling.

 Post Liposuction Fibrosis/Scar Tissue Reduction

-WHAT TO DO WITH SCARRING, FIBROSIS OR LUMPS THAT FORM AFTER LIPOSUCTION?
+WHAT TO DO WITH SCARRING, FIBROSIS OR LUMPS THAT FORM AFTER SURGERY?

-Fibrosis post liposuction is one of the most common complications of this procedure.
-Liposuction fibrosis postoperative is even more common due to the aggressive liposuction, and affects your end results.
+Fibrosis post surgery is one of the most common complications of this procedure due to the aggressive liposuction, and may affects your end results.

 To avoid fibrosis development, it's very important to start your Postoperative Manual Lymphatic Drainage as soon as possible, wear your compression garment 24/7 and to prevent the accumulation of fluid in order to heal properly and faster.